autowarefoundation/autoware.universe/planning/mission_planner/README.md

 And there are three use cases that require reroute.

 - Route change API
-- MRM API
+- Emergency route
-- Modify Goal
+- Goal modification

 ![rerouting_interface](./media/rerouting_interface.svg)